-Follow her on twitter @erikahayasaki
+Follow on twitter @erikahayasaki

 In 2014, she published her first book, The Death Class: A True Story About Life (Simon & Schuster), which has been featured in The New York Times, Entertainment Weekly, The Chicago Tribune, on NPR, MSNBC, USA Today, and others.
 The Death Class has been translated into Korean, Chinese, and Polish.
 She is also the author of two bestselling Amazon Kindle Singles (e-books), Dead or Alive (2012), and Drowned by Corn (2014), which is also available in Japanese.

 She has won awards from the Association of Sunday Feature Editors for her Los Angeles Times Magazine profile, "The Daughter," and from the Society for Features Journalism for her digital story, "The Girl Who Wouldn't Die."
 She received the Los Angeles Times Best Writing award for her stories about a new teacher's plight, a boy's dangerous journey to school and a cultural divide at a high school.
 She is a recipient of the American Society of Newspaper Editors Breaking News Award, and has twice been a finalist for the Livingston Award, including in 2008 for her reconstruction of the Virginia Tech shootings inside of a French class.
 Her WIRED profile of a woman with no episodic memory was featured in Longform's Best of Science writing list of 2016, and her WIRED cover story on a genetic volume knob for pain was named to Longform's Best of Science writing list of 2017.
 She is also a 2018 Alicia Patterson Fellow, receiving the Cissy Patterson award for science and environmental reporting.